There is a wave of Republicans leaving Congress

 Chat with us in Facebook Messenger.
 Find out what's happening in the world as it unfolds.

-Already, at least 25 Republicans have announced they are retiring, running for another office or resigning outright.
+Already, at least 36 House Republicans have announced they are retiring, running for another office or resigning outright.
 They're leaving from all over the map, from southern New Jersey to southern New Mexico.

-Democrats need to pick up 24 seats to retake the majority from Republicans, who've had control of the House since 2011.
+Democrats need to pick up 24 House seats to retake the majority from Republicans, who've had control of the House since 2011.

-Republican leadership has acknowledged the issue.
+Republican leadership has acknowledged it has a problem.

 "We've got to find better ways to empower people where they feel like this is worth their time," Rep. Pete Sessions of Texas, a former two-term National Republican Congressional Committee chair who met with several members to discuss retirements, told the National Journal in September.